Jbleezy/BO2-Reimagined/README.md

 * 2000 health zombies
 * 0.5 second zombie spawn rate
 * Only sprinting zombies
+* Every player starts each game with 10000 points
-* Every player starts each round with at least 10000 points
+* Every player starts each round with at least 5000 points
 * 2 lethal grenades and mines awarded each round
 * Unlimited barrier rebuild points
 * Decreased stun time by enemy players from 0.75 seconds to 0.5 seconds